-The increase was partially offset by a reduction in depreciation expense of \$41 million in 2023 at System Energy as a result of the approval by the FERC in August 2023 of the settlement establishing updated depreciation rates used in calculating Grand Gulf plant depreciation and amortization expenses under the Unit Power Sales Agreement.
+The increase was partially offset by a decrease in depreciation rates at System Energy effective June 2023.
 See Note 2 to the financial statements for discussion of the Unit Power Sales Agreement depreciation amendment proceeding.

 Other regulatory charges (credits) - net includes: